 When we think about relationships, we may assume that means having an intimate partner.
-The Mental Health Foundation defines relationships as “the way in which two people or more are connected”.
-This means relationships with anyone, from people you know well, like close family and friends and those you may only know in passing, like neighbours in your street, a colleague at work or a health professional.
+But the Mental Health Foundation defines relationships as “the way in which two people or more are connected”.
+This means relationships can be with anyone, from people you know well, like close family and friends and those you may only know in passing, like neighbours in your street, a colleague at work or a health professional.

 Happiness and health aren’t a result of wealth, fame or working hard but come instead from our relationships. ~ The Triumphs of Experience